• Skip to primary navigation

 • Coconut Milk – use full-fat canned coconut milk.
 Don’t replace it with coconut milk that comes in a carton like almond milk.
 It’s way too thin.

-• Cilantro – use fresh cilantro for ultimate flavor.
+• Cilantro – use fresh cilantro for the ultimate flavor.

 • Spices – I used curry powder, cumin, coriander, and garam masala (an Indian spice blend).